 You keep track of the activities, events, and appointments that you have each day in this section.
 It is also a place where you can write down your goals, keep track of important ideas, and make plans.

-Isn’t there a lot to fit on one spread?
-Since this daily journal planner is at the heart of your Bullet Journal, getting it just right may seem to be a daunting job.
+Isn’t there a lot to fit in one spread?
+Since this daily journal planner is at the heart of your Bullet Journal, getting it just right may seem like a daunting job.

 After all, these spreads are the tool for organizing your life!